-The condensed consolidated financial statements, the ("financial statements") include the accounts of Global Clean Energy Holdings, Inc., its subsidiaries, and the variable interest entities of GCE Mexico I, LLC a Delaware limited liability company ("GCE Mexico"), and its Mexican subsidiaries (Asideros, Asideros 2 and Asideros 3).
-The financial statements include Sustainable Oils, Inc., a wholly owned subsidiary, from the acquisition date of March 13, 2013.
-All significant intercompany transactions have been eliminated in consolidation.
+The condensed consolidated financial statements include the accounts of Global Clean Energy Holdings, Inc., its subsidiaries, and the variable interest entities of GCE Mexico I, LLC a Delaware limited liability company ("GCE Mexico"), and its Mexican subsidiaries (Asideros, Asideros 2 and Asideros 3).
+The financial statements include the newly acquired Sustainable Oils, LLC, a wholly owned subsidiary, from the acquisition date of March 13, 2013.
+All significant intercompany transactions have been eliminated in consolidation